ojitlan/ojitlan.github.io/index.md

+# Emerick Juarez's Portfolio

 This is my home page!
 My name is Emerick Juarez and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Electrical Engineering.

-## Computer Science Projects

 My GitHub page is http://github.com/ojitlan.

-### CPSC 120
+## Favorite Lab Projects

 * Lab 7